Province Marks HIV-AIDS Awareness Week and World AIDS Day

 - are incarcerated

-For a full schedule of HIV/AIDS Awareness Week and World AIDS Day events across the province, visit www.novascotia.ca/AIDS .
+For a full list of HIV-AIDS Awareness Week and World AIDS day events across the province, visit www.novascotia.ca/AIDS .

 FOR BROADCAST USE: